2026-2027 ERAS Residency Application Guide

 Much of your residency application material focuses on your scores and grades, which don’t tell much about who you are as a person or what you’re passionate about.
 Your letters of recommendation will shed light on your dedication and professionalism, but the personal statement is your chance to tell your story as you see it.

 While this may sound like the medical school personal statement, don’t assume you’ll be able to rehash it when writing your residency personal statement.
 The two are quite different.
-Residency programs aren’t looking for medical students; they’re looking for young professionals who have vastly improved their medical knowledge, earned their doctorate, and deepened their focus and dedication to medicine.
+Residency programs aren’t looking for medical students; they’re looking for young professionals who have substantially deepened their medical knowledge, earned their doctorate, and strengthened their focus and dedication to medicine.

 Your residency personal statement must reflect these differences.
 You are no longer a wide-eyed premed.
-Keep the focus of your personal statement on your professional development and why your experiences have made you want to join a certain specialty.
+Keep your personal statement focused on your professional development and on why your experiences have led you to want to join a specific specialty.
 Be confident yet humble about your accomplishments so far, and speak passionately about what you hope to accomplish in the specialty.

 Technically, the residency personal statement allows for 28,000 characters.
 We do not recommend using all of this space.
 Keep your personal statement to one typed page, which is about 700-800 words.

-Just like the letters of recommendation for your medical school application, ERAS letters of recommendation give residency programs crucial insight into how professional physicians see you—your work ethic, character, specific strengths and attributes, and how well you’ll fit in and contribute to your chosen specialty.
+Just like the letters of recommendation for your medical school application, ERAS letters of recommendation give residency programs crucial insight into how professional physicians see you, such as your work ethic, character, specific strengths and attributes, and how well you’ll fit in and contribute to your chosen specialty.

-You are allowed to upload an unlimited number of references, but only a maximum of four letters of recommendation per program.
-Your MSPE or Dean’s Letter do not count as one of your letters.
+You may upload an unlimited number of references, but only up to 4 letters of recommendation per program.
+Your MSPE or Dean’s Letter does not count as one of your letters.
 Your letters do not need to be addressed to the specific residency program but should instead be standardized, so that letter writers do not need to draft multiple letters.

 It’s ideal to find writers from a range of different specialties and experiences who you have worked closely with, know you extremely well, and who will speak highly of your skills, work ethic, and personal characteristics.
 You must have at least one letter from an attending you worked with closely, a department chair, or a mentor in your chosen specialty so that they can speak to your aptitude and suitability for that specific specialty.